Armstrong Clark Wood Deck Stain Review 2024 4.4/5 (62)

 Upon our 2-year inspection, Armstrong Clark Wood Deck Stain in the Cedar Semi-Transparent color produced above-average UV resistance.
 With the Armstrong Clark, the transparent colors would deliver slightly less UV shielding due to less pigment in the formula, while the semi-solid colors would have slightly better UV protection when in full sun.

-– No peeling was detected at the 2-year point.
-There was a slight wearing on the high traffic areas, around the furniture, and on the stairs.
+No peeling was detected at the 2-year point.
+There was slight wear on the high traffic areas, around the furniture, and on the stairs.

-– Armstrong Clark Deck Stain can be purchased for $38.99-$45.99 depending on the opacity of the formula.
+Armstrong Clark Deck Stain can be purchased for $49.99-$69.99, depending on the opacity of the formula.
 In our test experience, Armstrong Clark had one of the best spread rates of any stain.
-We used a total of 3.5 gallons on our 600 square foot deck applied in one coat.
+We used 3.5 gallons on our 600 square foot deck applied in one coat.

-– Our 2-year test of Armstrong Clark Stain in Semi-Trans Cedar color did show signs of slight darkening from its original color.
-We figured this was likely due to a higher solid content of the formula.
-The AC is over 70% solids, containing both linseed and paraffin oils.
+Our 2-year test of Armstrong Clark Stain in Semi-Trans Cedar color did show signs of slight darkening from its original color.
+We figured this was likely due to the formula’s higher solid content.
+The AC is over 70% solids containing linseed and paraffin oils.

-– Because Armstrong Clark Wood Deck Stain penetrates well and does not overly darken it would be easy to recoat.
-A simple cleaning with a wood deck cleaner to remove dirt, grime, and mold spores would be plenty sufficient prior to reapplying.
+Because Armstrong Clark Wood Deck Stain penetrates well and does not overly darken, it would be easy to recoat.
+A simple cleaning with a wood deck cleaner to remove dirt, grime, and mold spores would be sufficient prior to reapplying.

 Overall Score Armstrong Clark Stain at 2 Year Period: 8.5

-– Armstrong Clark Wood Stain held up well at our 2-year test mark.
-Easy to apply and terrific coverage rates, raise Armstrong Clark to a high level.
+Armstrong Clark Wood Stain held up well at our 2-year test mark.
+Its easy application and terrific coverage rates raise Armstrong Clark to a high level.
 No peeling and only a slight darkening color shift were more than acceptable.
-Easy to maintain and prep prior to recoating.
-Armstrong Clark is definitely one of our top choices for a professional durable finish that lasts and is easy to work with in the future.
+It is also easy to maintain and prep prior to recoating.
+Armstrong Clark is definitely one of our top choices for a professional, durable finish that lasts and is easy to work with in the future.

 Product Information: